a man sitting on a curb

 Table of Contents

-As one of the top leading causes of death in the United States, particularly among young people, suicide can be considered one of the country’s most significant health epidemics.
-It is the 10th leading cause of death among all age groups in the United States and is the second leading cause of death among people aged 10-34.
-In 2016, almost 45,000 Americans died of suicide, with approximately one suicide every 12 minutes, and 1.3 million American adults attempted suicide 1.
+Suicide is one of the leading causes of death in the United States, particularly among young people.
+It is the 10th leading cause of death across all age groups and the second leading cause of death among people aged 10–34.
+In 2016, nearly 45,000 Americans died by suicide — approximately one death every 12 minutes — and 1.3 million adults attempted suicide.
+[1]

 Infographic for suicide: The 2nd leading cause of death among those aged 10-34, killing one American every 12 minutes.
 Half of suicides are associated with dependence on drugs, one quarter of people with addiction to drugs